 How do you join a student group?

 Sports club - You can register interest through the club page, contact them through their linked social media, or get in touch with us at the SU and we can guide you.
 Most clubs are very active through their socials, so keep an eye on these once you’ve joined the club.
-You will need to pay a one-off sports sub of £20, along with the club membership.
+You will need to pay a one-off sports sub along with the club membership.
 You only have to pay the sports sub once and can then join as many clubs as you like.
 Subs go towards paying for facilities, your transport to competitions, funding for equipment, etc. The club will be in contact after joining with details of training sessions, socials, and club nights!

 Society - You can register your interest online on any society page from September for the rest of the academic year.
 You will need to sign up through their society webpage by buying a standard membership.
-Society memberships vary in price but a £3 sub fee will be added for the first society you sign up to.
+Society memberships vary in price and a sub fee will be added for the first society you sign up to.
 This subscription goes back into funding for your society during the academic year.